What is contra dance?

 DOES MY GENDER HAVE ANYTHING TO DO WITH IT?

 Nope!
 There are two roles in contra dance and you can dance either one at any time.
-In Portland, you will dance as either a "jet" (black gemstone) or a "ruby" (red gemstone).
+In Portland, you will dance as either a "lark" or a "raven."
 At most contra dances in other places the terms are "gent" and "lady."
+We're part of a loose national network of "gender-free" contra dance communities.

 WHAT ELSE SHOULD I KNOW?